Skip to Content

 Least Busy Time to Visit Acapulco

-Women with their faces painted while wearing vibrant festival clothing during a local celebration.
+Women with their faces painted while wearing vibrant festival clothing during a local celebration during the least busy time to visit Acapulco.

 Mexico City, Mexico, ; October 26 2019: Parade of catrinas at the Day of the Dead celebrations in Mexico City/Eve Orea/Shutterstock

-The least busy time to pay Acapulco a visit is in the fall, either in October or November.
+The least busy time to visit Acapulco is in the fall, either in October or November.
 Just like spring’s shoulder season, this one has ideal weather conditions — add the dispersed crowds in the mix, and you have yourself the perfect Acapulco stay.

 October and November see average lows of 75°F and highs of 85°F. That said, note that October is one of the most humid months in the entire year, with an average relative humidity of 77%.